UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_01.md

 <center/>

-Notes: Pushing a new branch using JupyterLab is exacly the same as you are
+Notes: Pushing a new branch using JupyterLab is exacly the same as you are use to, but there is a slight change in the command when you are doing this with the terminal.
+Instead of `git push` you will have to write:

 `git push --set-upstream origin <new-branch-name>`

-You shouldn't worry because git will remind you the command in the case you forget to speufy it.
+You shouldn't worry because git will remind you the command in the case you forget to specify it as you can see in the image.

 ---